themaddoctor/BritishNationalCipherChallenge/README.md

 Stuff in this archive is copyright University of Southampton.
 If they ask me to, I will have to remove them.

-The 2018 challenge is now in session.
-Answers to it will only be posted here after they have appeared on the official site.

 All ciphertexts and plaintexts are present.
 Not all ciphers have been identified (see below).